 If an injured worker in Ohio dies as a result of a job-related injury or illness, his or her dependents have to right to file a claim with the BWC for death benefits.
 It does not matter whether or not the worker collected workers’ compensation benefits before death.

 The amount paid is based on an assessment of the level of support the family had from their late loved one.
-These claims must be filed within two years of the person’s death.
+Effective September 29, 2017, these claims must be filed within one year of the person’s death.

 What’s an Occupational Illness?

 In addition to injuries, workers’ compensation benefits are also available in Ohio to those who suffer from a job-related illness.